Who might replace Iran’s supreme leader? There’s no clear successor

 The veteran leader, who ruled with an iron fist for nearly four decades, does not have an officially declared heir.
 Instead, an elected body of 88 senior clerics, known as the Assembly of Experts, will select the next leader.

+Under the constitution, if the supreme leader leaves office, his powers transfer temporarily to a council comprising the president, the head of the judiciary, and a senior cleric from the Guardian Council until the Assembly of Experts selects a new leader.

+On Sunday, Iran formed a provisional leadership council, naming Ayatollah Alireza Arafi, 67, President Masoud Pezeshkian, and Gholam-Hossein Mohseni-Eje’i, the head of the judiciary, as members.

-It’s a task that has only been carried out by the clerical body once since the Islamic Republic was established in 1979, when Khamenei was hastily chosen on the death of Ayatollah Ruhollah Khomeini more than three decades ago.
+Selecting a new leader is a task that has only been carried out by the Assembly of Experts once since the Islamic Republic was established in 1979, when Khamenei was hastily chosen on the death of Ayatollah Ruhollah Khomeini more than three decades ago.

 The ruling establishment will want to move quickly to show stability in the republic, with members of the assembly expected to convene soon to deliberate over possible candidates before naming Khamenei’s replacement.